 Monitoring Lipid Production

 Lipids, a category of fatty acids insoluble in water, have different purposes and are found in many places in nature, including the human body.
-People with preeclampsia have higher levels of a lipid called thromboxane, which is associated with high blood pressure even in people who are not pregnant.
+Women with preeclampsia have higher levels of a lipid called thromboxane, which is associated with high blood pressure even in women who are not pregnant.
 Aspirin is commonly thought to reduce preeclampsia risk by preventing thromboxane synthesis and production, but HPP researchers found that low-dose aspirin also reduces a process called lipid peroxidation, which can damage cells in the placenta.

 To better understand why aspirin does not always prevent preeclampsia, the researchers are studying lipids in the placenta.
 They undertook a comprehensive evaluation of whether lipids other than thromboxane—lipids that are not affected by aspirin—might also contribute to preeclampsia.
-The team also analyzed the plasma of pregnant people’s blood to see whether it was possible to identify other lipids that might be linked to preeclampsia.
+The team also analyzed the plasma of pregnant women’s blood to see whether it was possible to identify other lipids that might be linked to preeclampsia.

 Examining Non–Aspirin-Sensitive Lipids